internetonfire/iof-tools/README.md

 programs using the `nodes_info::NodesInfo` class.
 See the unit test `test_nodes_info.py` for an example usage.

+If you used the `setup-nodes-environment.sh` in the previous step, the informations have already beed retrieved by the script.
+If you want to do it by hand, be sure to delete the `cpu_info` direcroty first.

 # Topologies and BGP configurations

 This section describes the tools that are used to generate network topologies